 Banitsa – Yummiest Bulgarian Breakfast

-Banitsa, sometimes written as banitza, is not only one of Bulgaria’s most famous foods, it’s also one of its most versatile.
+Banitsa, sometimes written as banitza, is not only one of Bulgaria’s most famous foods but also one of its most versatile.
 This baked pastry can be served hot or cold and can be made to be sweet or savory.

-Banitsa is made up of layered sheets of buttered filo pastry that contains eggs, and most commonly, a white cheese known as sirene as a filling.
-It is a common Bulgarian breakfast item, but the sweeter varieties that are filled with ingredients like apples, pumpkin, or walnuts are often enjoyed as popular Bulgarian desserts.
+Banitsa comprises layered sheets of buttered filo pastry containing eggs and, most commonly, a white cheese known as sirene as a filling.
+It is a common Bulgarian breakfast item, but the sweeter varieties filled with ingredients like apples, pumpkin, or walnuts are often enjoyed as popular Bulgarian desserts.

-While this may be one of Bulgaria’s rare high-calorie foods, you can opt for varieties that are filled with spinach, onions, leeks, or cabbage as a bit of a healthier option.
-You’ll often see people eating banitsa with a side of yogurt, and during the festive winter season, the pastry often contains good luck charms or coins.
+While this may be one of the rare high-calorie Bulgarian cuisine items, you can opt for varieties filled with spinach, onions, leeks, or cabbage as a healthier option.
+You’ll often see people eating banitsa with a side of yogurt, and during the festive winter season, the pastry usually contains good luck charms or coins.

 Tikvenik – Unique Bulgarian Dessert

-On to drinks, boza is a popular malt beverage that many Bulgarians pair with their banitsa at breakfast.
+On to drinks, boza is a popular malt beverage many Bulgarians pair with their banitsa at breakfast.
 Made in Bulgaria from wheat and millet, the drink is served cold and offers a sweet and sour refreshing taste.
 While it does contain a trace of alcohol, you’ll struggle to get intoxicated from its roughly 1% alcohol content.
-More importantly, than it containing alcohol is that it offers up a number of vitamins.
+More importantly, than it having alcohol is that it offers up many vitamins.

-Bulgaria’s national drink, rakia, is a far cry from boza in terms of alcohol content.
-Commonly, the drink contains around 40% alcohol, but homemade varieties, which are common across the country, can contain upwards of 50% to even 60% alcohol.
+Bulgaria’s national drink, rakia, is a far cry from boza regarding alcohol content.
+Commonly, the drink contains around 40% alcohol, but homemade varieties, which are standard across the country, can have upwards of 50% to even 60% alcohol.

 Rakia is served at all kinds of important occasions in Bulgaria, including weddings and funerals, making it undoubtedly the most popular drink in Bulgaria.

-Rakia is an aperitif in Bulgaria, unlike the similar strong drinks of other countries, which tend to take the role of digestifs.
+Rakia is an aperitif in Bulgaria, unlike the similar strong drinks of other countries, which tend to take the role of digestive.
 While it may be often served in a shot glass, it’s important to take things slow and sip rather than down in one gulp.
-If you happen to be sampling homemade rakia for the first time, you’d be wise to maybe add in a bit of water to dilute the alcohol content.
+If you are sampling homemade rakia for the first time, you’d be wise to add a bit of water to dilute the alcohol content.